Megaprojects a megaheadache for oil bosses

 “We see almost all big projects delayed.”

-Most discussions are set to be moderated by Paolo Scaroni, the chief of Italy’s Eni (ENI.MI), a company that for many years was lead operator at the Kashagan field in Kazakhstan, the world’s largest discovery in 30 years.
+Most discussions are set to be moderated by Paolo Scaroni, the chief of Italy’s Eni, a company that for many years was lead operator at the Kashagan field in Kazakhstan, the world’s largest discovery in 30 years.

 Superlatives come naturally to the Kashagan project, including the most notorious cost overrun in the last decade.
 Its initial budget of $10 billion has ballooned to estimates of five times that amount and more.